Raspberry Pi Temperature Sensor using the DS18B20

 You can have the Python script connect to a database such as MYSQL and store the data that way.
 If you add a timestamp to the data, you will be able to look back on data in the future and compare any changes.

 This next tip would work great with the one above.
-You can use the data stored in the MYSQL database to make nice pretty graphs to show to temperature over the course of a day, month or even year.
-You could make it plot a graph in real time too.
+You can use data stored in the MySQL database to make pretty graphs showing temperature over the course of a day, month, or even a year.
+You could make it plot a graph in real time, too.

 Alternatively, using influxDB along with Grafana is a great way of visually displaying your temperature statistics.